Children’s hearing test - how and when?

 If the infant does not pass these tests a referral for an evaluation by an audiologist is needed.

-Testing the toddler (2 to 3 years old)
+Hearing test for the toddler (2 to 3 years old)

+How to check hearing in toddler?
 When evaluating the hearing of a toddler the following test may also be used:

 - Conditioned play audiometry (CPA) is a headphone testing used on infants and young children mature enough to tolerate this test strategy, which provides specific information about the hearing loss.
 The test is often made into a game and the child is asked to do something with a toy (e.g. touch a toy) every time a sound is heard.
 The test thus relies on the active participation of the toddler.